MansoorMajeed/thenomadbits.com/content/photography/2018-kedarkantha/index.md

 date:   2019-01-01 08:51:07 +0100
 categories: india kedarkantha photography
 cover:
-  image: leh.jpg
+  image: images/cover.jpg
 ---
-This was the most amazing roadtrip I have ever done.
-Full of adventure, excitement, tiredness, joy, a whole lot of mixed emotions.
-Enjoy some of the picture from the trip
+Kedarkantha is a beautiful mountain peak in the Himalayas.
+At 12,500ft above sea level, 2019 new year could not have been in a better place.
+Here are a few pictures from the Trek

 {{< gallery match="images/*" sortOrder="desc" rowHeight="150" margins="5" resizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview="true" loadJQuery="true" >}}